ginachong/ch7challenge/README.md

-//Program to find a baseball palyer's batting average.
+//Program to find a baseball player's batting average.
 //Display batting average to 3 decimal places.

 //-------------------------------------------------------------------------------------------